readysettech/readyset/community-development.md

 1. Install Rust via [rustup.rs](https://rustup.rs/).

-   ReadySet is written entirely in Rust.
+   Readyset is written entirely in Rust.

 1. Install Docker via [Get Docker](https://docs.docker.com/get-docker/) and Docker Compose via [Install Docker Compose](https://docs.docker.com/compose/install/).

-   ReadySet runs alongside a backing Postgres or MySQL database and, when run in distributed fashion, uses Consul for leader election, failure detection, and internal cluster state management.
+   Readyset runs alongside a backing Postgres or MySQL database and, when run in distributed fashion, uses Consul for leader election, failure detection, and internal cluster state management.
 You'll use Docker Compose to create and manage these resources for local development.

-### Build and run ReadySet
+### Build and run Readyset

 1. Clone the repo using `git` and navigate into it: